Last updated on September 20th, 2023 at 05:55 am

 Okay, let’s start this 2 days in Geneva Itinerary!

-Geneva Day 1
+Geneva Itinerary Day 1

 We arrived early in the morning in Geneva from our bus night ride from Paris; we used FlixBus.